 We have taken a look at what each of the biggest brands has to offer, from Samsung's range of lifestyle TVs to LG's cheaper OLED models.
 As new technology is released, these rankings may change, but for now, you can see our recommendations below based on what sort of purchase you are looking to make.

-As said, as the year gets underway and Samsung, Sony, LG, and the rest unveil their latest innovations, we will be updating this page to reflect the best new technology.
+All information below was current and correct at the time of writing, but as 2023 gets underway, and Samsung, Sony, LG, and the rest unveil their latest innovations, we will update this page to reflect the best new technology.

 Best mid-range TV brand: Samsung

 Samsung's mid-budget range ($250-$1,500 for the purposes of this article) consists mainly of QLED panels - which makes sense since this is Samsung's own technology developed as an alternative to OLED.
 The most notable outlier is the S95B OLED TV, released in 2022, and there are Neo QLED TVs (basically a better version of the QLED panel) further up the price scale.

 The largest models you will find from Samsung within this price range are 85 inches, all with 4K resolution and standard LED panels.
 All of the smart TVs in this price range run on Tizen, and those with an in-built smart assistant sport Alexa and/or Bixby rather than Google Assistant (though it's compatible).

 LG's offering in the middle of the price scale consists of standard LED, NanoCell LED, and OLED panels, with the latter at the top end.
 NanoCell TVs impact how light interacts with the LED panel, giving a better overall picture.
 LG also offers various TVs with QNED technology, which brings on board Mini LEDs.

 The largest models from the brand are 86 inches, all with 4K standard LED panels.
 LG TVs run on webOS, and besides a few outliers, offer in-built Google Assistant and compatibility with Alexa and HomeKit.